videoDAC/Livestream-NFT-Minting/ubuntu-build-environment.md

 /home/ubuntu/go-livepeer/livepeer -broadcaster -mint -network rinkeby -ethUrl https://rinkeby.infura.io/v3/9b7ee8501114410ca67288cc277c65d8
 ```

-So that if the software is run with the `-mint` flag, then
+So that if the software is run with the `-mint` flag, then the `livepeer` process